RafaelAPB/SoKSPBlockchainInterop/README.md

 - [data](#data) - A repository of pivotal data files such as "all_bridge_hacks.csv" for security breaches across blockchain bridges and "list_classified_papers.csv" for a compilation of academic papers on cross-chain transactions.

+- [papers](#papers) - A repository of blockchain interoperability papers that consider security and/or privacy.

 - [figures](#figures) - Hosts key visual representations related to blockchain security, including graphs and timelines that offer insights into the evolution and impact of security incidents in the blockchain domain.